 Indiana DOT Physical Exam For CDL

-- Vision in both eyes as well as each eye individually needs to be 20/40, with visual improvement devices, such as glasses or contacts permitted.
+- Vision in both eyes, as well as each eye individually, need to be 20/40, with visual improvement devices, such as glasses or contacts permitted.

 - Must be capable of distinguishing colors found on traffic signals.